Volcanism of New Zealand: Hazards

 As well as the direct effects of explosions, lava, and pyroclastic flows, volcanoes pose various hazards to the New Zealand populace.
 These include tsunamis, break-out floods and lahars from volcanically dammed lakes, ashfall, and other far field effects.

 For instance, the Tangiwai disaster occurred on 24 December 1953 when the Tangiwai railway bridge across the Whangaehu River collapsed from a lahar in full flood, just before an express train was about to cross it.
 The train could not stop in time, and 151 people died.
 This was ultimately caused by Ruapehu's 1945 eruption, which had emptied the crater lake and dammed the outlet with tephra.

+An eruption of the Whakaari / White Island stratovolcano occurred on 8 December 2019 while there was a group of 47 visitors on the island.
+Twenty-two people died, either in the explosion or from injuries sustained, including two whose bodies were never found and were later declared dead.
+A further 25 people suffered injuries, with the majority needing intensive care for severe burns.

 Effects can be widespread even for eruptions of only moderate size.
 Ash plumes from Ruapehu's 1996 eruption forced the closure of eleven airports, including Auckland International Airport.

-Insurance against volcanic damage (along with other natural disasters) is provided by the country's Earthquake Commission.
+Insurance against volcanic damage (along with other natural disasters) is provided by the country's Natural Hazards Commission.